 The component library allows you to develop or reuse APIs or your own class libraries, so that you build them by using an IDE of your choice (Visual Studio, Eclipse, Netbeans, etc).

-Though it allows you to connect to legacy systems and databases, you may also extend the logic and processing capabilities of business rules by bundling such libraries inside Bizagi (dll assemblies or .jar files).
+Though it allows you to connect to legacy systems and databases, you may also extend the logic and processing capabilities of business rules by bundling such libraries inside Bizagi (dll assemblies).

 An example of Component library use oriented towards business logic enhancement, is when we need to consider Process logic that implements sophisticated calculations or operations, for instance when performing amortization payments simulators or manipulating content inside files.
 These operations can be so complex that may involve the use of existing components and APIs.